Handy hints on tipping, shopping hours, restaurant etiquette, taxis, transport and more

 Food plays a very important role in Italy.
 You can still find many open-air markets where people shop for food, but even in supermarkets the food range and quality is often impressive.

-In Italian cooking, it is the basic ingredients that play the leading role.
-Compared to some other food cultures (e.g. Scandinavian or American) Italians put less spices on the food and much less salt.
-Marinating meat is unusual.
-This is because the ingredients themselves (for example the meat) are of good quality and it is their own flavours that should be emphasised and not be covered in excessive spicing and salt.
+In Italy, the basic ingredients play the leading role.
+Compared to some other food cultures (e.g. Scandinavian or American), the French add less spices and less salt to food, and marinating meat is unusual.
+This is because the ingredients themselves (for example the meat) are of good quality and it is their own flavours that should be emphasised rather than masked by excessive use of spice and salt.

-This sometimes leads to that foreigners can think Italian food lacks in “flavours”.
-This is a mistake.
+This sometimes leads to foreigners thinking that Italian food lacks flavour.
 In fact, the food is cooked to bring out the delicate and delicious flavours of the ingredients.
-Adding a spicy barbecue sauce or too much spices and salt would be like putting too much makeup on or body-building with steroids.
-Not good.
+Adding (say) a spicy barbecue sauce would be considered wrong; the chef has created the food in the way he sees fit, and it’s not unusual for salt and pepper to be absent from the table in more upmarket restaurants.

 The bill and the black market

-There is supposedly a curious law in Italy about restaurant and café bills.
-Anyone who leaves a café/restaurant must have a bill or a receipt showing that he has paid.
-A tax inspector may wait outside the café/restaurant and ask to see the receipt and if you don’t have one you’re in trouble.
-The idea is, of course, to fight the black market cash economy where no receipts exist.
+There is (apparently) a curious law in Italy regarding restaurant and café bills, which stipulates that anyone who leaves a café/restaurant must have a bill or a receipt showing that he has paid.
+A tax inspector may wait outside the premises and ask to see the receipt, and if you don’t have one, you’re in trouble.
+Obviously, the idea is to fight the black market cash economy where no receipts exist.
+However, it would seem that this law is not enforced, given the number of receipts that end up on café floors.

-Tap water is perfectly safe to drink, although Italians usually don’t drink it.
-In some places, the chloride contents are high and even if it safe to drink, the taste is not fantastic.
+Tap water in Italy is perfectly safe to drink, although very few Italians actually drink it.
+In some places, the chloride levels are high and even if the water is safe to drink, it is not very palatable.

 Coffee in Italy